Conducting a Situation Analysis

 4. Reactor-similar to defender, fail to penetrate market

 Marketing implementation.
-Strategy-getting the different jobs done, similar job at different
+Strategy-getting the different jobs are done, similar job at different

 Most common criticisms leveled against SWOT analysis are that 1) it allows firms to create lists without serious consideration of the issues 2) often becomes a sterile academic exercise of classifying data and information.